Coarse median algebras: The intrinsic geometry of coarse median spaces and their intervals: Intervals and metrics for ternary algebras

 This completes the proof. \end{proof}

 Without the assumption that $(X,d)$ is quasi-geodesic, Theorem \ref{bi-lip equi} fails.
-Indeed, $(X,d)$ can have bounded geometry and $(X,d_\mu)$ have balls of infinite cardinality as the following example shows:
+Indeed $(X,d)$ can have bounded geometry and $(X,d_\mu)$ have balls of infinite cardinality as the following example shows:

 \begin{ex} Let $F_\infty$ be the free group on countably many generators $\{g_i\}$.
 The Cayley graph of $F_\infty$ is a tree and therefore the group admits a median $\mu$.
-Note that with the induced metric $d_\mu$ this is a coarse median space and does not have bounded geometry, since each of the intervals $[e, g_i]$ has cardinality $2$.
+Note that the induced metric $d_\mu$ is the edge-path metric on the Cayley graph.
+With this metric $F_\infty$ is a coarse median space which does not have bounded geometry since each of the intervals $[e, g_i]$ has cardinality $2$.
 However, for $d$ a proper left invariant metric on $F_\infty$ (e.g., setting $d(g_i,e)=i$), the space $(F_\infty,d,\mu)$ is again a coarse median space.
-With this metric the space is bounded geometry.
+With this metric the space has bounded geometry.
 Hence $\mu$ admits two coarse median metrics which are not quasi-isometric. \end{ex}

-\begin{rem} If we just focus on uniformly discrete metrics, then it is clear that ``quasi-isometric" can be replaced by ``bi-Lipschitz" in Theorem \ref{bi-lip equi}. \end{rem}
+\begin{rem} If we just focus on uniformly discrete metrics, then it is clear that ``quasi-isometry" can be replaced by ``bi-Lipschitz equivalence" in Theorem \ref{bi-lip equi}. \end{rem}